hareeshganesan/hareeshganesan.com/README.md

 ## Hi, I'm Hareesh.

-I help build products and services, mostly for consumers.
-Usually things in the home (food, medications).
+I help build products and services, mostly for consumers, at companies like Deliveroo and Amazon.
+Mostly they're services to put things in homes (food, medications).
 For fun, I write and perform music, and like to build side projects.

 ### Projects